IainMF/Mens_Rights_NZ/Discrimination/different treatment.md

 > The Committee also wishes to point out that **the principle of equality sometimes requires States parties to take affirmative action in order to diminish or eliminate conditions which cause or help to perpetuate discrimination** prohibited by the Covenant.
 For example, in a State where the general conditions of a certain part of the population prevent or impair their enjoyment of human rights, the State should take specific action to correct those conditions.
 Such action may involve granting for a time to the part of the population concerned certain preferential treatment in specific matters as compared with the rest of the population.
 However, as long as such action is needed to correct discrimination in fact, it is a case of legitimate differentiation under the Covenant.[^2]

+> 36. States parties are encouraged to adopt temporary special measures to **accelerate the achievement of equality between men and women** in the enjoyment of the rights under the Covenant.
+Such measures are not to be considered discriminatory in themselves as they are grounded in the State’s **obligation to eliminate disadvantage caused by past and current discriminatory laws, traditions and practices**.
+The nature, duration and application of such measures should be designed with reference to the **specific issue** and **context**, and should be **adjusted as circumstances require**.
+The results of such measures should be monitored with a view to being **discontinued** when the objectives for which they are undertaken have been achieved.
+ICESCR General Comment 16, paragraph 36

 States must take into account "apparently gender-neutral laws, policies and programmes" to consider if they negatively affect men and boys.

 > ...In particular, it is incumbent upon States parties to take into account the effect of apparently gender-neutral laws, policies and programmes and to consider whether they could result in a negative impact on the ability of men and women to enjoy their human rights on a basis of equality.
 ICESCR General Comment 16, paragraph 18